Do you know how to launch a podcast?

 There’s no denying that podcasting is a ton of work.

-From audio editing and writing show notes to booking guests and figuring out the technical aspects of publication, it can be a major challenge to keep it all straight.
+From audio editing and writing show notes to booking guests and figuring out the technical aspects of publication, it can be a major challenge to keep everything running smoothly.

 That’s why it’s often best to delegate certain tasks to save time—and your sanity.

-As the owner of a company that provides done-for-you podcast services for entrepreneurs, I’ve had hundreds of calls that have illustrated a lot of different needs out there.
+As the owner of a company that provides done-for-you podcast editing services and podcast production services for entrepreneurs, I’ve quickly learned about the needs of those looking to launch a podcast.

-Some people only want basic help with hosting and recording setup so they can run with their shows, while others don’t want to do anything but record content and hand it off to someone else for production.
+Some people only want basic help with hosting and recording, while others don’t want to do anything but record content and hand it off to someone else for production.